-Minnesota Housing has two annual HTC funding cycles, Round 1 and Round 2.
+Minnesota Housing has two annual HTC funding cycles, Round 1 and Round 2, to allocate the state's tax credit volume cap.
+Applications for tax credits in association with tax exempt bonds are accepted year round on a pipeline basis.